lukra1/PL-300-Study-material-compilation-/README.md

 # Power BI PL-300 Study material compilation
+Welcome to my page, my name is Lucrecia Krause,
+I'm a solutiona architect, with experience working on technology tranafirmations, data, big data, business intelligence and AI are akills we need to be competituve.
+I'm a mentor abs speaker.

 This is a compilation of free resources to learn
-Power BI and prepare for the Data Analyst Associate exam using Microsoft provided free resources
+Power BI and prepare for the PL-300 Data Analyst Associate exam using Microsoft provided free resources

-The PL-300 exam validates your ability to connect to a variety of data sources, to prepare, model, clean, transform, visualize, and analyze data using Microsoft Power BI.
-It’s designed for professionals who want to empower organizations with data-backed decisions.
 <cr>
 Passing the exam earns you the Microsoft Certified: Power BI Data Analyst